stakater/stakater-docs/docs/content/sre/multi-tenant-operator/features.md

 RBAC is one of the most complicated and error-prone parts of Kubernetes.
 With Multi Tenant Operator, you can rest assured that RBAC is configured with the "least privilege" mindset and all rules are kept up-to-date with zero manual effort.

-Multi Tenant Operator binds existing ClusterRoles to the Tenants Namespaces used for managing access to the Namespaces and the resources they contain.
+Multi Tenant Operator binds existing ClusterRoles to the Tenant's Namespaces used for managing access to the Namespaces and the resources they contain.
 You can also modify the default roles or create new roles to have full control and customize access control for your users and teams.

 Multi Tenant Operator is also able to leverage existing OpenShift groups or external groups synced from 3rd party identity management systems, for maintaining Tenant membership in your organization's current user management system.